dollybuzz/twinbee-inactiveFork/README.md

 # Twinbee

 A combination time-tracking and billing tool for use by [Freedom Makers](https://pages.github.com/) (head over to their site to see how Laura and her team are serving our veterans and veteran spouses!).
-Although this was built with a browser in mind, it has been structured such that future migrations should be as simple as using the exposed API and microservices.
-Inclined Freedom Makers: Dive in!
+Although this was built with a browser in mind, it has been structured such that future migrations should be as simple as using the exposed API and microservices. </br>Inclined Freedom Makers: Dive in!